 The Cybersecurity Lab develops participants’ knowledge of core cybersecurity principles and systems.
 Topics include threat actors and tactics, cybercrime prevention, the private sector’s role in defense, and response strategies.
 Hands-on workshops allow participants to apply what they learn in realistic scenarios, bridging theory and practice.

-Currently, the Tech Labs are only open to U.S. government staff.
+Currently, with the exception of the Diplomatic AI Lab, the Tech Labs are only open to U.S. government staff.
 However, as we seek to expand these opportunities, you are welcome to join our waitlist of non-USG staff by emailing techlabs@meridian.org with your name, job title and affiliation.

 Yes.
 We welcome applications from all staff, even if technology is not your current focus.